AngeloStavrow/bloctoquote/README.md

 **Note:** The author data is not parsed; the user should replace the `Source` placeholder as appropriate.
 If the author name is made blank, then no source link/title is shown in the blockquote.

+## Disclaimer

+Please note that this add-on is third-party software and is not supported by, affiliated with, or even known to exist by the good folks that created and maintain Octopress.
+I wrote it to make my life easier, and wanted to share it with you.

 ## Changelog